nebari-dev/nebari/docs/source/installation/configuration.md

   acme_server: https://acme-v02.api.letsencrypt.org/directory
 ```

-You may also supply a custom self-signed certificate and secret
+You may also supply a custom self-signed certificate and secret key.
-key.
-Note that the kubernetes default namespace that QHub uses is
-`dev` if not specified.
-Otherwise, it will be your `namespace` defined
-in the `qhub-config.yaml`.

 ```yaml
 certificate: